wp-plugins/symbiostock/readme.txt

 5. Actual front end screenshot from live demo site

 == Changelog ==

+= 1.2.4 =
+Release Date: May 21, 2015

+* Feature added: Bulk editing of titles, descriptions, tags added.
+* Feature added: Bulk edits also write image metadata where applicable if settings allow for it
+* Feature added: Simplify mode now removes excess fields from bulk editor

 = 1.2.3 =
 Release Date: May 20, 2015